 What is subcutaneous Sweet’s syndrome?

-Subcutaneous Sweet’s syndrome, otherwise known as Sweet’s panniculitis, is a rare form of Sweet’s syndrome where the subcutaneous, i.e. fatty tissue under the skin becomes inflamed.
-On occasion, both the skin and fatty tissue can be affected.
-When it develops secondary to another condition, it is most commonly associated with a group of blood disorders called myeloid disorders, but can also occur in association with other blood disorders (chronic lymphocytic leukaemia), health conditions and medication (Fernandez-Torres et al, 2014; Hashemi et al, 2016; Kim et al, 2010; Wang et al, 2014).
+Subcutaneous Sweet’s syndrome, otherwise known as Sweet’s panniculitis, is a rare form of Sweet’s syndrome where the subcutaneous tissue (fatty tissue under the skin) becomes inflamed.
+In some people, both the skin and fatty tissue are affected at the same time.
+Sometimes, subcutaneous Sweet’s syndrome can develop secondary to other conditions or be triggered by something.
+When this happens, it’s most commonly associated with a group of blood disorders or cancers called myeloid disorders, but has also occurred in association with chronic lymphocytic leukaemia and other cancers; infection; medication (Fernandez-Torres et al, 2014; Hashemi et al, 2016; Kim et al, 2010; Wang et al, 2014).